Soybean Diseases

 Rotation crops to avoid are dry beans, cowpeas, common and hairy vetch.

-Suggested crop rotation to decrease populations of SCN
+Suggested crop rotation for long-term management of SCN:

 Year 2 – nonhost crop